Can Humidifier Make Cough Worse?

 What Is a Cough And What Triggers It?

-Cough is a voluntary or involuntary hacking sound to expulse air from the lungs and clears out irritations.
+Cough is a voluntary or involuntary hacking sound that expulses air from the lungs to clears out irritations.
 A cough can be dry (nonproductive) or wet/ chesty that produces mucus or phlegm (sputum).
 Tussis is often associated with illnesses like colds, flu, postnasal drip, sore throat, chest tightness, hoarseness, wheezing, and shortness of breath.
 In general, a cough will last 1-3 weeks depending on the condition such as acute, subacute, or chronic.
 Here are some of the known triggers.

 - Asthma - A common cause of dry, non-productive cough and a chronic condition that inflamed the airways in the lungs.
 Can be deadly especially to children.